spraakbanken/mink-backend/documentation/developers-guide.md

 Sparv server (otherwise this step is skipped).
 Before Sparv is run the backend will check if the `importer` specified in the config file matches the file extension of the source files (in case the config was uploaded first).

-During this step a [job object](#job-object) is created and the job is added to the [job queue](job-queue).
-Once all previous queue items have been processed Sparv will start processing the corpus automatically.
+The Sparv job is added to the [job queue](#job-queue).
+Once all previous queue items have been processed the [queue manager](#queue-manager) will automatically run this job and the corpus will be processed by Sparv.

-**5. Checking the status**
+### 5. Checking the status

 When a job has been queued its status can be checked with the `/resource-info` route.
 The answer provides information about the queue priority, the status of the annotation process, how long it took to process the corpus and possible